Billiam/billiam.org/_posts/2023-05-17-homeassistant-dokku.md

 dokku proxy:ports-add homeassistant http:80:8123
 ```

 To enable autodiscovery, Home Assistant needs to be connected to the host network.
+Other than autodiscovery, I had no issues using the default network and normal port mapping.

 You can enable this option in dokku with